Here’s What You Need to Know About Laundry Stripping

 Here’s everything you need to know about laundry stripping—and how to DIY.

 Laundry stripping is essentially a soaking method meant to deep-clean your laundry.
 The soak is done in a Borax solution that removes built-up residue from detergent, hard water, body oils and fabric softener.
 What makes it so satisfying (but also might leave you slightly horrified) is that often the soaking water turns brown or gray from all the gunk that is “stripped” away from your linens!
+(Here’s how to tell if you’re using too much laundry detergent.)

 How to strip your laundry